Ditached/ARPlacementKit-Docs/docs/configuration.md

 #### AR Plane Prefab

-The visual representation for planes recognised by the AR system.
-Uses the default preset if not set.
+The material used for planes recognised by the AR system.
+Uses the default prefab if not set.